appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Send-Filepicker-Data-with-API-Requests.md

 If you want to upload files of significant size, adjust the [Query timeout](/connect-data/reference/query-settings#query-timeout) settings in the API configuration.
 :::

 ## Configure Filepicker widget

 Follow these steps to configure the Filepicker widget to upload files:

 * Configure the [**Allowed file types**](/reference/widgets/filepicker#allowed-file-typesarraystring) property of the Filepicker widget to allow users to upload files of specific formats.

 * Configure the [**Data Format**](/reference/widgets/filepicker#data-format-string) property to align with the data format expected by the API or platform you are using.
+When uploading image files using the FilePicker widget, ensure you select `Base64` as Data Format.

 * Set the Filepicker widget's [**onFilesSelected**](/reference/widgets/filepicker#onfilesselected) event to execute the query.

 After completing these steps, select your file(s) and click the **Upload File(s)** button to send them to the server.